KenanHanke/rbloom/README.md

 dependency for a project, but the pure Python implementations were too slow.
-The only maintained fast alternative I could find, `pybloomfiltermmap3` (which is written in C and is a great library), failed to install on recent versions of Python (see below), so I felt very uncomfortable using it as a dependency.
+The only maintained fast alternative I could find, `pybloomfiltermmap3` (which is written in C and is a great library), failed to work on recent versions of Python (see below), so I felt very uncomfortable using it as a dependency.
 I also felt like the thousands of lines of code in that library were a bit much and hard to handle should it stop being maintained (which is what happened to the